askap-vast/vast-pipeline/docs/adminusage/cli.md

 optional arguments:
   -h, --help            show this help message and exit --keep-parquet        Flag to keep the pipeline run(s) parquet files.
 Will
-                        also apply to arrow files if present.
+                        also apply to parquet files if present.
   --remove-all          Flag to remove all the content of the pipeline run(s)
                         folder.
   --version             show program's version number and exit